Skip to content

 Edit Button Location Autoscale Pool

-3. Change the number to the desired one and click on "Save", then wait to the Autoscale Pool to apply the changes.
+3. Change the number to the desired value and click "Save", then wait for the Autoscale Pool to apply the changes.

 Warning

-This will delete the media nodes if you have set them to less than the number of media nodes that existed, you can stop them graceful manually by running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
+This will delete the media nodes if you have set the count lower than the existing number.
+You can manually stop them gracefully by running the /usr/local/bin/graceful_shutdown.sh script and waiting for it to finish.
 You have to do it in all the media nodes because the autoscale pool deletes all and creates new ones.

 Administration and configuration#